Staphylococcus/brain-from-brane/docs/glossary.md

 ## Social Norms
 Shared standards of acceptable behavior by groups.
 Social norms can both be informal understandings that govern the behavior of members of a society, as well as be codified into rules and laws.

+## Template Effects <a name="template-effects"></a>
+A mechanism of [outward stabilization propensity](#outward-stabilization-propensity) whereby self-stabilizing patterns serve as templates that guide the formation of similar or complementary patterns nearby.
+This process enables stable patterns to propagate their organizational structure by providing structural blueprints that neighboring systems can adopt, creating expanding zones of coherent organization around stable pattern cores.

 ## Technological Advancements
 The development and application of new tools, techniques, systems, or methods of organization, often leading to significant changes in how information is processed, societies function, or environments are manipulated.